Tips to Protect Your Pet This Thanksgiving

 If you believe that your animal is ill or may have ingested a toxic substance, contact your local veterinarian or the ASPCA Animal Poison Control Center at 1-888-426-4435.

-If your pet needs care, call your primary veterinarian if they are available or call DoveLewis at 503-228-7281 for help.
-We have veterinary technicians available 24/7 to help.
+If your pet needs care, call your primary veterinarian if they’re available, or reach out to DoveLewis at 503‑228‑7281.
+You can also walk in anytime—our veterinary team is ready to help 24/7.

 Recent Posts